-If you’ve been to Lake Haiyaha before summer 2022… you need to go back!
-The color of the lake is completely different and no one knows how long it will remain the magical milky blue green turquoise color.
+If you’ve been to Lake Haiyaha before summer 2022, you need to go back!
+The color of the lake is completely different and no one knows how long it will remain the magical milky blue-green turquoise color.
+The trail to Lake Haiyaha is typically covered in snow through May and possibly early June, but it’s melted by July-Sept and would be a great time to visit if you can snag a permit!

 Do you need a pass for Lake Haiyaha?

-Rocky Mountain National Park requires timed entry reservations from May 26 – Oct 22, 2023 – make sure you select the option with Bear Lake Corridor Road.
+Rocky Mountain National Park requires timed entry reservations from May 23 – Oct 19, 2025 between the hours of 5 am to 6 pm — make sure you select the option with Bear Lake Corridor Road.

 Lake Haiyaha is just one of the many alpine lake hikes near Denver, CO but it should be at the top of your summer bucket list!